MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/docker_windows.md

 In order to create an interactive session with a Docker created container on a Nano Server host, the Docker daemon must be managed remotely.
 To do so download the docker.exe from [this location](https://aka.ms/ContainerTools) and copy it to a remote system.

+Open a PowerShell or CMD session and enter run Docker commands like this:

 ```powershell
 .\docker.exe -H tcp://<ip address of Nano Server>:2375
 ```